Economy of Białystok

 In the 19th century Białystok was an important center for light industry and was the reason for the substantial growth of the city's population.
 The tradition continued with many garment factories established in the 20th century, such as Fasty in the district of Bacieczki.
 However, after the fall of communism in 1989 many of these factories faced severe problems and subsequently closed down.

-Employment

-The unemployment rate for February 2011 in Białystok was 13.2%.